ubaldot/defrecs/README.md

 > the function `ulTaskNotifyTake()` locks the task `task_200ms` until it
 > receive a notification.
 Such a notification is send from the callback
-> function that is called when the "DMA transfer completed" event happened.
+> function invoked when the "DMA transfer completed" event happened.

 2. _Unpredictable_ events.
 In this case the callback wakes up a specific task that calls the components with a specific caller argument.